 The solution you choose means relatively little if it doesn’t, in fact, capture time data accurately in the first place.
 Automatic software is the easiest way to ensure time tracking compliance, since it removes the potential for human error.
 However, the majority of time and attendance software is actually manual, and could leave your business vulnerable to expensive inaccuracies.

 Physically-gated terminals are now mostly automatic, in that they can use sensors to register timestamps relative to employee movement.
 As such, they provide irrefutable data for those interested in employee time in a physical place.
 However, those using RFID badges and swipe cards are dependent on employees actually remembering to keep them on their person.

 Digital solutions offer greater potential here.
-Simple, clean interfaces can help capture and digest employee time information, from basic attendance to the time they spend on specific projects, tasks and clients.
+Simple, clean interfaces can help capture and digest employee time information, from basic attendance to the time people spend on specific projects, tasks and clients.
 But not all digital solutions are automatic.
 The majority, in fact, still use manual timers and manual data entry.
 Since it is difficult to remember to start and stop timers precisely, many employees try to construct timestamps from memory.
-The result is highly problematic – a time records of guesstimates and half-truths, inadequate for invoicing honestly and assuring compliance with labor laws.
+The result is highly subjective and inaccurate—research shows that manual timesheets are only ever 67% accurate—making them inadequate for invoicing honestly and assuring compliance with labor laws.

 Automatic digital solutions do exist, but there are very few of them.
-By automatically recording all employee hours and using AI to draft time sheets, they represent the most advanced and accurate form of time and attendance software available.
-In addition to basic attendance, many provide real-time dashboards for monitoring employee workloads, overtime and activities.
+By automatically recording all employee hours in the background as people work, they represent the most advanced and accurate form of time and attendance software available.
+In addition to basic attendance, many provide real-time dashboards for monitoring employee capacity, workloads, overtime and priorities.
 These can help managers balance resources and identify people who are struggling, as well as work out why overtime occurs in the first place.